tonysln/delta-wifi-pos/README.md

 $ python3 app.py
 ```

-In case of macOS you will need sudo privileges:
+In case of macOS and Linux you will need sudo privileges:
 ```
 $ sudo python3 app.py
 ```